-In designing the scheduling predictor, the choice of the backbone model is guided by three key factors: (i) lightweight inference to avoid becoming a serving bottleneck, (ii) low training cost, and (iii) high prediction accuracy.
-In addition to these factors, the success of transfer learning in natural language processing (NLP), where a model is first pretrained on a data-rich task before being fine-tuned on a downstream task\cite{transferlearning}, and prior work showing that pretrained Transformer models can achieve strong performance even when downstream training data is limited, by leveraging their pretrained representations~\cite{bert}, \cite{OPT}, \cite{T5}, we narrow our choice to lightweight pretrained Transformer backbones.
+In designing the PARS predictor, the choice of backbone model is guided by three key factors: (i) lightweight inference to avoid becoming a serving bottleneck, (ii) low training cost, and (iii) high prediction accuracy.
+In addition, the success of transfer learning in natural language processing (NLP), where a model is first pretrained on a data-rich task and then fine-tuned on a downstream task\cite{transferlearning}.
+Prior work also shows that pretrained Transformer models can achieve strong performance even when downstream training data is limited, by leveraging their pretrained representations~\cite{bert}, \cite{OPT}, \cite{T5}.
+These observations lead us to focus on \emph{lightweight pretrained Transformer backbones} for the scheduling predictor.

-We further compare three representative Transformer architectures with distinct designs: BERT (encoder-only)\cite{bert}, OPT (decoder-only)\cite{OPT}, and T5 (encoder-decoder)\cite{T5}.
-Table~\ref{tab:backbone_compare} summarizes the ranking performance ($\tau_b$ values) of different Transformer backbones across various datasets and LLMs under our pairwise training method.
+We compare three representative Transformer architectures with distinct designs: BERT (encoder-only)\cite{bert}, OPT (decoder-only)\cite{OPT}, and T5 (encoder-decoder)\cite{T5}.
+Table~\ref{tab:backbone_compare} summarizes the ranking performance ($\tau_b$ values) of these Transformer backbones across various datasets and LLMs under our pairwise training method.
 We observe that our method is consistently effective across all three backbones, demonstrating its architecture-agnostic nature.
-Among them, BERT achieves the highest prediction accuracy, which motivates us to adopt BERT as the default backbone in our framework.
+Among them, BERT achieves the highest prediction accuracy, motivating us to adopt BERT as the default backbone in our framework.